 The AIPCT is pleased to host researchers from the University of Calabria, Italy, and its Center for Dewey Studies.
+The lectures maybe accessed here.

 Dr. Giuseppe Spadafora is a full Professor of Didactics at the University of Calabria.
 He taught in seven Italian universities over the years, also providing many lectures in different foreign universities (U.S.A, U.K., Spain, Japan Mexico).
 His main research is focused on the epistemological meaning of pedagogy, especially through Giovanni Gentile’s philosophy of education and John Dewey’s theory of education.
 His research takes into consideration also the psychology of the crowd applied to the educational issues.
 He has over 200 publications.
 In this presentation, Professor Spadafora analyzes the structure of John Dewey’s Democracy and Education (1916) as a crucial synthesis of his broader philosophy.
 Drawing from various chapters, he demonstrate the organic relation between philosophy-education-democracy, as it emerges in a rigorous scheme, found in the complete plot of the book.
 Education in this book is the “golden key” to understanding the meaning of democracy in John Dewey’s thought.